Opt Out Requests

 Google Tag Manager Configuration

-cookie can be utilized with Google Tag Manager to seamlessly opt out users of tracking scripts and pixels deployed on your website.
+cookie with Google Tag Manager to seamlessly opt out users of tracking scripts and pixels deployed on your website.

 Create a Variable